OneDaijo/daijo-contracts/README.md

 ## Build and Test

-The DaijoLabs project uses truffle, so the typical truffle commands will work.
+The OneDaijo project uses truffle, so the typical truffle commands will work.
 For full truffle documentation, see the [truffle docs](http://truffleframework.com/docs/) and the [truffle beta release](https://github.com/trufflesuite/truffle/releases/tag/v4.0.0-beta.0).

 To build the contracts and publish artifacts to the `build/` folder, run:
 ```
 truffle compile
 ```
-from the base of the DaijoLabs repo.
+from the base of the OneDaijo repo.

 For the rest of the sample commands, an ethereum network will be required.
-DaijoLabs uses testrpc to test against.
-For testing the DaijoLabs smart contracts, run testrpc in a separate shell session (or in the background).
+OneDaijo uses testrpc to test against.
+For testing the OneDaijo smart contracts, run testrpc in a separate shell session (or in the background).
 It must stay running while truffle as long as truffle is interacting with the network:
 ```
 # Increase the gas limit to allow larger Solidity tests to be deployed.
 testrpc --gasLimit 471238801